Europe Facilities Management Market Size

 Need a report that reflects how COVID-19 has impacted this market and its growth?

-- In terms of sophistication and development, Europe is one of the largest markets for outsourced facility management services.
-Small local companies concentrate on single contracts and single-service solutions, whereas the region's facilities management business operates with integrated contracts from big vendors across continents and countries.
+- The small local companies concentrate on single contracts and single-service solutions, whereas the region's facilities management business operates with integrated contracts from prominent vendors across continents and countries.
+It majorly includes multinational companies choosing service providers with a presence in multiple countries because of the convenience offered under a single contract for various branches.
 However, given the regional dynamics, there are more options than ever to combine facility management and corporate real estate.

 - Additionally, facility management (FM) covers infrastructure management for an organization, strategies and procedures for managing buildings, and general harmonization of the workplace.
-For an organization, this system standardizes services and streamlines procedures.
+For an organization, this system standardizes services and streamlines procedures, with the facility management service provides taking care of the rest.

-- Several service providers with operations in the region have been concentrating on growing their presence over the past ten years to take advantage of the rising demand for facility management, particularly given the current trend of outsourcing non-core functions.
-In addition, given the dynamics in the country, the United Kingdom has seen more chances to use facility management and healthcare.
+- Several service providers with operations in the region have been concentrating on growing their presence over the past decade to leverage the rising demand for facility management, particularly given the current trend of outsourcing non-core functions.
+In October this year, Acacia, one of the prominent indigenous integrated facility management providers in Ireland, was acquired by a German counterpart, Apleona, helping Apleona in its market position and service offerings in Ireland.

-- The outbreak of COVID-19 has had a mixed business impact on facilities management firms.
+- The outbreak of COVID-19 had a mixed business impact on facilities management firms.
 The limitations on people's freedom of movement led to a fall in project work and activity levels across numerous client sites.
-The pandemic lockdown had a negative impact on major market participants, including Mitie, CBRE Group, and others.
+The pandemic lockdown has harmed the major market players due to lesser physical contact and attendance for client requirements.
+Although, the post-pandemic world also encouraged more European organizations to explore service amenities for added hygiene, ensuring employee satisfaction and safety, and enhanced customer experience as offline working resumed.

-Facility management (FM) is a profession that incorporates many disciplines to ensure functionality, safety, comfort, and efficiency of the built environment by integrating people, process, place, and technology.
-FMs contribute to the business's bottom line through its responsibility for maintaining what is often an organization's most significant and most valuable assets, such as property, equipment, buildings, and other environments that house personnel, productivity, inventory, and other elements of the operation.
+Facility management (FM) incorporates many disciplines to ensure the built environment's functionality, safety, comfort, and efficiency by integrating people, processes, places, and technology.
+FM service providers contribute to the business's bottom line through their responsibility for maintaining an organization's most significant and valuable assets, such as property, equipment, buildings, and others.

 |By Type of Facility Management Type|